 For many years scientists have been under the impression that Mars has a crust similar to that of the Earth’s.
 However, one Cornell scientist, Esteban Gazel, proposes a different theory.
 He suggests that the surface of Mars consists of crystallized magma that’s welled up from within the Red Planet.

 In 2015 a group of scientists published a study that involved data that had been gathered by the NASA rover, Curiosity.
 Upon analyzing the data they found that the rover had discovered granite-like rock.
 This suggested that the Mars crust was similar to that of our own.
-However, nothing is ever that simple.
+However, nothing is ever that simple, as any expert will tell.

 “To make continental crust you need to brew its ingredients for a very long time – millions and millions of year.
 The brewing process is complex, involving the process of plate tectonics,” said Gazel.
 But during their research, Gazel and colleagues saw nothing to indicate the Mars crust had been involved in plate tectonics.